OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 ## 1.2 General controls for sensitive data limitation

 #### #DATAMINIMIZE
-(development-time and runtime).
-Data minimize: remove or anonymize data fields or records that are unnecessary for the application to prevent potential leaks.
+Description: Data minimize: remove or anonymize data fields or records that are unnecessary for the application to prevent potential leaks.
 Data minimization can also involve statistically analyzing a training dataset to identify and eliminate superfluous records or fields that are not essential for achieving sufficient performance (Data Science).
+Category: development-time and runtime

 Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.